 Key stage 4 students are proud to take responsibility for younger ones.
 Our Peer Mentor, Restorative Justice Ambassadors and Buddies training programmes help them to be effective with our student body.

-Younger students have many other opportunities to take responsibility, for example, as library monitors, friends,
+Younger students have many other opportunities to take responsibility, for example, as library monitors.

-Our Senior Student Leaders comprising of our Head Boy and Head Girl and their Deputies provide excellent role models for our students as they demonstrate responsibility, supporting the ethos of our school and playing a vital part in our front of house events.
-All Year 10 students have opportunity to apply to become Senior Prefects (Blue ties) where they do duties directed by the Head of Student Leadership and Development.
+Our Senior Student Leaders including our Head Boy and Head Girl and their Deputies provide excellent role models for our students as they demonstrate responsibility, supporting the ethos of our school and playing a vital part in our front of house events.
+All Year 10 students have opportunity to apply to become Prefects where they carry out roles directed by our Student’s Aspirations Lead-Mr Langford.
+Click here to view the Prefect Information page.

 Peer counselling ensures that our students receive the very best emotional care and guidance from a dedicated Student Support Manager: Mrs Alexander and we signpost other students into Relateen counselling, School Mentor, SAFE groups and Holistic therapies.

-A vibrant school council ensures that issues that matter to pupils are regularly debated in an appropriate forum helping students to challenge ideas, negotiate and listen to the viewpoints of others.
-Students then participate in wider decision making, for example, contributing to Bury’s Circles of Influence.
+A vibrant school council, consisting of two representatives from each form ensures that issues that matter to pupils are regularly debated in an appropriate forum helping students to challenge ideas, negotiate and listen to the viewpoints of others.
+Year Group Student Council meetings take place each term.
+These ideas are then taken to a Full Student Council Meeting.
+These ideas are then presented to Senior Leaders within the school and the Headteacher.
+Students also participate in wider decision making, for example, contributing to Bury’s Circles of Influence.

 We encourage students to make a difference to their community and beyond.
 The Derby High School had several students elected as members of the Youth Parliament over recent years.
 All learners are given the opportunity to vote for candidates in Bury during the elections.
 The experience they have of voting in the Youth Parliament elections develops their understanding of democracy and the values that accompany it, ensuring they mature into responsible citizens.

-The Student Enterprise team work on real briefs, for example, marketing Bury Football Club or taking up the Stock Market challenge.
-By being part of a small company, students are able to develop business and financial awareness.
-Economic awareness is fostered in a wide range of ways, most notably through Enterprize week and schemes of learning interwoven through the PSCHEE curriculum.
+Economic awareness is fostered in a wide range of ways, most notably through Enterprise week and schemes of learning interwoven through the R Time curriculum.

 Science busking involved our student scientists going out into the community and promoting the wonders of science to the general public.